samu8991/Modelling_prj/projectI/project_code/report.md

 We shall explain each file within each category.

 ### Experiments files
 These are the most important files.
-They containts the code used for generating data and analyze it.
+They contain the code used for generating data and analyze it.
 The detailes of the experiments are discussed in the "Result and Analysis" section.
 ### Algorihtms implementations files
 There are 3 files: IST.m, DIST.m and ODIST.m each of which is exactly what it sounds like.
 They are implemented as functions, as everything in this project but the experiments, for ease to use.
 #### IST